ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/libraries_in_bash.md

 --------

-Here's a really beautiful, almost Pythonic style I've come with over the years for writing and using Bash libraries.
+Here's a really beautiful, almost Python-like style I've come with over the years for writing and using Bash libraries.
 Bash is a beautiful "glue"-type language which allows you to easily tie together executables from many languages.
 Considering how long Bash has been around, I'm not sure why the below style isn't more popular, but perhaps it hasn't been thought of or used this way before.
 So, here goes.
 I think you'll find it really useful.

 You can also see a general starting point I use for all of my bash scripts in my [hello_world_best.sh](https://github.com/ElectricRCAircraftGuy/eRCaGuy_hello_world/blob/master/bash/hello_world_best.sh) file in my [eRCaGuy_hello_world](https://github.com/ElectricRCAircraftGuy/eRCaGuy_hello_world) repo.